So I’m tall.

 And I’m curly.

-I’ve tried to be small.
+I tried to be short.
 Didn’t work.

-I’ve tried to have straight hair.
+Tried to have straight hair.
 Didn’t last.

 And that is : tall, and curly.

-I’m taking the time to write this post because I’ve received a few messages asking me if I keep my hair natural or not, if I have relaxed my hair before, and if I’m against relaxing.
+I’ve received a few messages asking me if I keep my hair natural or not, if I have relaxed my hair before, and if I’m against relaxing.